Diet and exercise

 Information on being overweight and obesity on the NHS website

-You can also get help by making an appointment with a dietitian through your health centre.
+You can also get help by making an appointment with a dietician through your health centre.

 If you have problems with negative thoughts about your body and what you eat, you could have an eating disorder.
-To learn more about the signs of eating disorders, what you can do and how to go about getting help, visit our webpage on problematic eating habits and eating disorders.
+To learn more about the signs of eating disorders, what you can do and how to go about getting help, visit our webpage:

 +46 (0)46-222 43 77